 The movie tries to achieve this goal, by using certain Biblical and historic metaphors (some of which are offensive) to recreate this toxic relationship.
 But without context, most viewers will get lost in the layers upon layers of madness that drives the film to its inevitable conclusion.

 However, what makes this movie even more confusing, is the fact it has more than one interpretation.
 From an environmental point of view to a religious perspective, Mother has no shortage of ways to mess with the viewer’s mind.

-While Mother will offend some viewers, it accomplishes its goal by getting audiences to reflect on how we treat ourselves and the planet.
+While Mother will offend some viewers, the movie accomplishes its goal of getting the audience to reflect on how we treat ourselves and the planet.